saksarip/zetamac/README.md

 # Zetamac

 This project is an arithmetic game meant for quantitative trading interview practice, and to have a generally good time.
+Heavily inspired https://arithmetic.zetamac.com/, big ups to whoever made this site.
 It has provided me a lot of relief over these past few difficult months, I hope it can do the same for you.
 For a live demo check out https://saks-zetamac.herokuapp.com/

 ## Available Scripts